Adrivit/AdriQuizSystem/README.md

 # AdriQuizSystem
-Simple quiz System using HTML5, CSS3, JavaScript and JSON.
+Simple quiz System using HTML5, CSS3, JavaScript and JSON on behalf of internship on www.internship.suvenconsultants.com.